Updated: September 2021

 Onward with the Christmas baking!
 I believe in trying new holiday recipes because you can discover some really nice ones.

 This one will definitely go into the recurring recipe file.
-It's called Apple Cinnamon Oatmeal Bread, but is actually made with applesauce (and a little greek yogurt).
-The combination of ingredients makes a very, very moist and tender cake.
+It's called Glazed Apple Cinnamon Oatmeal Bread, but is actually made with applesauce (and a little Greek yogurt).
+There aren't actually any chunks of apple in it.